Big Apple girl spends five days with Big Ben and falls in-fatuation.

 I ate a Salt-Bake Bagel…

 So good it deserved its own heading.
 I went to both Beigel Bake and Beigel Shop and tried the typical Londoner drunk munchy from both places.
-The sandwhich is a perfect medley of freshly baked bagel with delicious pastrami, super spicy mustard and a pickle.
-Some days I wish I could go back in life, not to change things, just to feel a few things twice:
+The sandwich is a perfect medley of freshly baked bagel with delicious pastrami, super spicy mustard and a pickle.

 I preferred Beigel Shop: